johnmathews/johnmathews.is/data/blog/building-my-own-site-analytics.md

 ## Design Considerations

-The analytics should be easy to access and easy to understand.[ref]In Google Analytics it can be fun clicking around on all the things and seeing lots of options, but its not really useful once the novelty has worn off.[/ref]
+The analytics should be easy to access and easy to understand.[^1]

 I know from my work visualizing data and building dashboards that the metrics presented will alter the users perception of the underlying reality.